 Every year, one million Americans are impacted by skin cancer, making it the most common cancer in the United States.
 If you’re at risk for skin cancer, find help at Los Gatos Dermatology.
-Board-certified cosmetic dermatologist Dr. Bruce Saal diagnoses, treats, and prevents all types of skin cancers.
+Board-certified cosmetic dermatologist Dr. Bruce Saal and Lien Lam, RN, diagnose, treat, and prevent all types of skin cancers.
 If you live in Los Gatos, California and need a skin cancer evaluation, don’t wait.
 Prevention is key.
-Call the office today to schedule your appointment.
+Call the office today to schedule your appointment or book online now.

 There are three common types of skin cancer.